christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 In Europe, the original farmer lineage of G2a was almost completely wiped out by hunter-gatherer I2 by the late Neolithic / early Chalcolithic.
 This is why Sardinia is mostly I2 rather than G2a.
 G2a were the remnants who were allowed to live after R1b Yamnaya came through.
 G2a were largely replaced or assimilated by incoming steppe groups (R1a/R1b) in many areas.

 In many cases, the Indo-European (steppe) migrations did not happen into empty lands.
 They moved into regions already inhabited by Neolithic G2a-derived farming societies.
 But here's the skeptical twist: "civilization" is usually defined by cities, writing, and state structures.
 Most of these appeared after significant population shifts — often associated with R1a/R1b expansions.
 So, G2a may have built pre-civilization ceremonial complexes, but the state-level civilizations (Sumer, Egypt, Indus, etc.) emerged in periods of genetic mixing and possibly elite takeover.The Farmer civilizations were not 'ancient civilizations' in the modern sense.
 They were economic zones—agricultural production centers that fed the global empire.
-Their rulers were not native kings; they were installed administrators from the Steppe, carrying the R1a genetic signature that would become the Asi
+Their rulers were not native kings; they were installed administrators from the Steppe, carrying the R1a genetic signature that would become the Asi.

 Reality: They built infrastructure under command.
 Never ruled civilizations they built.
 DNA of ancient remains have to be controlled for time and sample population.
 For example, Y-DNA can change rapidly due to elite bias; dominant male lineages would have more children (more wives/concubines), during famines and other hard times their children were more likely to survive than non-elite lineages, mass migrations, and war.
 Elite burial grounds in these locations have never been sequenced.